Autistic Culture | Neurodiversity Affirming Podcast

 Here’s what’s in store for today’s episode:

-“Now, why would you wait and watch the whole movie while instead, you could be looking things up on IMDb or Wikipedia and making your own director’s cut in your mind?” - Angela
+“Now, why would you wait and watch the whole movie while instead, you could be looking things up on IMDb or Wikipedia and making your own director’s cut in your mind?” - Dr Angela Kingdon

 “We train our children young.
 You must train your children in your special interests to increase emotional regulation through special interests.
 The children we love most accept our special interests as their own.
-These are the rules.” - Angela
+These are the rules.” - Dr Angela Kingdon

 “It feels like unlocking a secret code when you meet somebody and you’re able to mutually info dump about the thing that you’re really passionate about, because you just hype each other up.
-And it is a type of relationship that I don’t think neurotypicals understand.” - Matt
+And it is a type of relationship that I don’t think neurotypicals understand.” - Matt Lowry LPP

 Did you enjoy this episode?
 We explored the power of autistic special interests (SPINS) and how they shape our lives, from hyperfocus to creating mutual friendships.
 Tune in as we dive into how our SPINS fuel creativity, career paths, and deep connections with others.
 Share your thoughts in the comments and use #AutisticCultureCatch to connect with us and share your experiences!